Menorca Driving Guide

 The majority of road signs are standard throughout Europe.

 Driving around you will often notice quite a few stop checks - mainly looking for uninsured and untaxed vehicles so hire cars with 'obvious' tourists inside are unlikely to be stopped.
 HOWEVER do not think about drinking and driving the penalties are very strict and the legal levels LOW.
-Seat belt wearing front and back is COMPULSORY with on the spot fines and children under 12 should sit in the back.
+Seat belt wearing front and back is COMPULSORY with on the spot fines and children under 12 ( or cm height ) should sit in the back with booster seats so that seat belts fit correctly.

 Some road signs you should become familiar with